ywu130/Example_code/README.md

 # Example_code

-This repository contains short scripts written by Yuanyuan for various tasks, including model fitting, data analysis, image preprocessing, RNA-seq DEG analysis, plotting, and multitask processing in Linux.
+This repository contains short scripts written by Yuanyuan for various tasks, including trivial data reorganization and visualization, model fitting, eQTL, GWAS, machine learning, image preprocessing, RNA-seq DEG analysis, plotting, and multitask processing in Linux.
 The scripts are in R, Python, ImageJ macro (.ijm), and Bash.

-These scripts cover tasks from trivial data reorganization and visualization, to eQTL, GWAS, machine learning, image analysis, etc..